thomasgilmore/chingu-trivia-tier3-solorproject/README.md

 # Chingu Trivia - Tier 3

-This is my Chingu Solo Project of Tier 3 - Chingu Trivia.
+This is my Chingu Solo Project of [Tier 3 - Chingu Trivia](https://github.com/chingu-voyages/soloproject-tier3-chingu-trivia).

+I used [Create React App](https://github.com/facebook/create-react-app) for this project and created a node.js server to host the project and fetch the api.

 ## Commands